Mutindaa254/Python-OOP-Challenge-/README.md

-# 🐶🐾 Digital Pet – Python OOP Challenge
+git # 🐶🐾 Digital Pet – Python OOP Challenge

 Welcome to this Digital Pet project!
 This was built as part of a fun Object-Oriented Programming challenge using Python 🐍.
 The goal was to design a virtual pet that you can feed, play with, and train—all using class-based programming.